On-campus Brunel English Language Tests are now running the tests online and are free of charge! Please sign up for your preferred choice.

 As well as testing on the Brunel campus, we also offer you the opportunity to take the BrunELT in selected countries.
 In previous years we have run tests in Bahrain, China, Egypt, Hong Kong, South Korea,Taiwan, Thailand and Turkey.

 The format of the BrunELT Travel Test differs slightly to the structure of the test we offer on Brunel campus.
-As part of this test we also include a section on grammar, alongside testing your listening, reading,speaking and writing skills.
+The test includes three sections: Reading, Listening and Writing.

 A written text, where you have to demonstrate your understanding by answering comprehension, vocabulary and reference questions.